How to choose an ND filter for long exposure photography

 - The kit (filter holder + adapter ring) is usually more expensive than a screw-on circular ND filter,

-- The set-up requires a little more time and practice to perfect,
+- The setup takes a little more time and practice to master,

-- The whole thing takes up more space in your camera bag.
+- The whole system takes up more space in your camera bag.

-So there you have the information you need to help you choose your ND filters according to the different types available.
+So now you have the information you need to choose your ND filters based on the different types available.

-Yes, choosing an ND filter is now going to get even more complicated!
-You also have two options for your ND filter depending on the density you desire, which can be fixed or variable (with a gradient).
+Yes, choosing an ND filter is about to get a little more complicated!
+You also have two options depending on the density you need: fixed or variable (with a gradient).

-The fixed density ND filter only has one level of density (obviously) which you will need to choose according to the type of photos you want to take and the time of day in which you want to take them (this is discussed further in the next paragraph).
-I only use fixed ND filters, which I am quite satisfied with.
+A fixed density ND filter has only one density level, of course.
+You need to choose it based on the type of photos you want to take and the time of day you plan to shoot, which we’ll discuss in the next section.
+Personally, I only use fixed ND filters, and I’m very happy with them.

 Here is an example of a Hoya variable density filter – More details on Amazon

-The variable Neutral Density filter allows you to adjust the density of the filter according to the scene you want to photograph.
-On paper, this seems like the ideal solution however, in reality, variable density filters are made up of two equally sized, stacked polarizing filters therefore the thickness of the glass is greater allowing for a higher probability of optical defects in your photos i.e. light and vignetting.
+A variable neutral density filter lets you adjust the filter density depending on the scene you want to photograph.
+On paper, it sounds like the ideal solution.
+In practice, though, variable density filters are made of two equally sized, stacked polarizing filters, which makes the glass thicker and increases the risk of optical defects in your photos, such as flare and vignetting.

-Opinions seem to be divided on this issue and I have not had the opportunity to test these variable filters personally.
-If in doubt, for the time being, I recommend using fixed density ND filters, which are, in fact, the most commonly used.
-I can’t advise you on the best variable ND filter yet, but I am curious to test one!
+Opinions are divided on this, and I have not yet had the chance to test these variable filters personally.
+If you’re unsure, I currently recommend using fixed density ND filters, which are in fact the most commonly used.
+I can’t recommend the best variable ND filter yet, but I’m curious to test one!

-3 - Which density of ND filter to choose?
+3 - Which ND filter density should you choose?

-After choosing the type of ND filter you want and whether you prefer fixed or variable density, the next important factor to consider is the actual density of your filter.
-That is to say, we need to choose the opacity of the filter, the “darkness” of the filter.
+Once you have chosen the type of ND filter you want and decided between fixed or variable density, the next important factor is the actual density of the filter.
+In other words, you need to choose how opaque, or how “dark,” the filter should be.
 So how do you choose the density of your ND filter?
-In my opinion there are two factors to be considered in tandem before you make your purchase.
+In my opinion, there are two factors to consider together before you buy.

 What type of photo do you want to take?

 That is the first thing to consider.
-The majority of people who buy ND filters use them for long exposures, especially of the sea, waterfalls, streams, etc.
+Most people who buy ND filters use them for long exposures, especially for the sea, waterfalls, streams, and similar scenes.

-You need to ask yourself if you want to take “standard” long exposures, i. e. to simply capture the movement of flowing water or if you want to create a mist or fog effect or smooth the sea completely.
-Now what am I talking about?
+You need to ask yourself whether you want to take “standard” long exposures, meaning simply capturing the movement of flowing water, or whether you want to create a misty or fog-like effect, or smooth the sea completely.
+So what do I mean by that?

 It’s the difference between the two photos below: